 By May 8, 2022, NIST will publish additional guidelines, including procedures for periodically reviewing and updating guidelines.

-The EO assigns additional responsibilities to NIST, including two pilot labeling programs related to software and the Internet of Things (IoT) to inform consumers about the security of their products.
+The EO also directs NIST to initiate two labeling programs related to the Internet of Things (IoT) and software to inform consumers about the security of their products.
 Those efforts have initial deadlines of February 6, 2022.
 Like its other assignments in the EO, NIST will rely heavily on stakeholder ideas and information in carrying out these tasks.